RogueRope/docs/content/concept/schedule.md

 Dive into a unique blend of connection, exploration, and rope artistry at Rogue Rope Camp edition.
 Our program is meticulously designed to foster intimacy, learning, and shared experiences, ensuring a memorable and enriching journey for all participants.

+This is a rough outline and subject to change.

 ## Wednesday
 * **Afternoon**: Build Day - Join us in creating the backdrop for our summer experience.